 Through your marketing sales funnel, and nurturing campaign, you know whether a person is willing to make a purchase.
 If all signs point to a sale, it is time to close the deal.
 Communication is paramount and should include targeted information suitable for a customer's personal needs.
 Likewise, there should be a subtle prompt to meet with a salesperson and pursue a consultation.
 If done correctly, your lead will meet with a salesperson and close the deal.

 How We Can Help You Convert

 At Klood, we are a marketing and sales company focussed specifically to help SaaS businesses generate more leads and to help convert leads into sales.
-Our dedicated teams of marketers can help you through any part of the inbound sales and marketing process.
+Our dedicated teams of consultants can help you through any part of the inbound sales and marketing process.
 Likewise, we can design and launch nurturing campaigns that convert middle of funnel shoppers to bottom of funnel buyers.
-If you need a business to handle your marketing campaign, or just would like to learn more, feel free to book a growth call to learn how we can help your business grow!
+If you need a business to handle your marketing campaign, consider sales tools or just would like to learn more, feel free to book agrowth call to learn how we can help your business grow!

 Start planning your sales funnel with the SaaS Sales Toolkit

 Get your free toolkit and convert more leads into sales